nagyistge/EffieChantzi-Deep-Learning/README.md

 ## Exercise 1

-It contains all the .m files needed for tasks A, B, C and D.
+It contains all the .m files needed for tasks A, B, C and D. <br />
 Below are the required commands in the command promt for all tasks.

 ### Task A